United World College Changshu China

 UWC Changshu China (UWCCSC; 常熟世界联合学院) is an international boarding school located in Changshu, Jiangsu, China, and the 15th member of the United World Colleges movement.
 It is located on an artificial island in Kuncheng Lake, and offers the IB Diploma to students from Grade 10 to 12.
 Founded in 2015 by Chinese businessman and UWC alum Mark Wang, it is the first UWC to be located in mainland China.

 The college has a student body of around 650 students from over 100 nationalities, about 40% of which are Chinese and many of which receive financial aid.
 In addition to offering the IB Diploma, it also offers a variety of student service and activity opportunities through its Zhixing Program.
 Students matriculate to prestigious universities around the world, often supported by the Davis UWC Scholars program.

 History and Mission

 UWC Changshu China was founded by Mark Wang, an alumnus of UWC Red Cross Nordic.
 In 2015, UWC Changshu China was opened, welcoming its inaugural cohort of students from 54 countries.

 The mission of the school is aligned with the mission of the UWC movement, which is to "make education a force to unite people, nations and cultures for peace and a sustainable future."

 Campus

 UWC Changshu China's campus is built on an artificial island in Changshu, with an area of 24 acres.
 Its architecture is inspired by the vernacular Chinese architecture of the region.
-Its facilities include a theater; track and field stadium, swimming pool, courts for basketball, soccer and beach volleyball; a Science, Technology, Engineering and Mathematics (STEM) center; a multi-purpose conference center; a cafeteria; a library and residences for all students and teachers.
+Its facilities include a theater; track and field stadium, swimming pool, courts for basketball, soccer and volleyball; a Science, Technology, Engineering and Mathematics (STEM) center; a multi-purpose conference center; a cafeteria; a library and residences for all students and teachers.